Coffee production in Colombia: Climate change

 While a 2011 New York Times article claimed that regional climate change associated with global warming had caused Colombian coffee production to decline from 12 million 132-pound bags, the standard measure, to 9 million bags between 2006 – 2010, with average temperatures rising 1 degree Celsius between 1980 and 2010, and average precipitation increasing 25 percent in the preceding years, disrupting the specific climatic requirements of the Coffea arabica bean, production of Colombia coffee increased significantly from 2011 to 2018 to 14.2 million bags.

+With the rise in temperatures, coffee plants have become more susceptible to new threats and are at an increased risk of becoming extinct.
+One such threat as a result of climate change is leaf rust.
+Leaf rust is a type of fungus that cause significant damaging effects to coffee plants, significantly reducing the crop yield.
+Farmers had learned that in cooler climates, the fungus is less prone to develop, however, with the risk of climate change, this threat is becoming an increasing issue.
+(Joel, 39-40).

+While climate change has had a significant impact on coffee exports in Colombia, many farmers have also adapted and adjusted for conditions.
+Farmers have looked into various methods such as plant genetic modifications or price adjustments(Alvarez).
+In Colombia, the National Coffee Growers Federation has worked to create new varieties of coffee plants that are less susceptible to disease and can adapt better to the changing temperatures and rainfalls, (Joel, 41).

+Indigenous Peoples

+Colombian coffee production began expanding into native territories in the late 1800s and early 1900s.
+The Arhuacos tribe, from the Northeastern region of Colombia, bought and sold land for coffee production of their own (Muñoz, 2016).
+They are known for producing prized coffee crops to this day (Ulloa, 2011).

+The Arhuacos, Kankuamo, Kogi and Wawi are the four indigenous tribes who occupied the Northeastern Sierra Nevada de Santa Maria region of Colombia.
+They began interacting with settlers who made their way to the edge of the region in order to buy and sell land and crops to grow coffee (Muñoz, 2016).
+There is a belief that settlers used indigenous peoples to farm the land and grow coffee for them, and although that did happen, it was not as common as people were led to believe.
+Indigenous people, such as the Arhuacos, ran their own farms and would only work for others in exchange for money or crop (Muñoz, 2016).

 Colombian coffee growing axis

 The coffee growing axis (Eje Cafetero), also known as the coffee triangle (Triángulo del Café) is a part of the Colombian Paisa region.
 There are three departments in the area: Caldas, Quindío and Risaralda.
 These departments are among the smallest departments in Colombia with a total combined area of 13,873 km^{2} (5,356 mi^{2}), about 1.2% of the Colombian territory.
 The combined population is 2,291,195 (2005 census).
 In 2011 UNESCO declared the region a World Heritage site.